The 1752 Group

-The 1752 Group is a research and lobby organisation working to end sexual misconduct in higher education.
+The 1752 Group is a UK-based research and lobby organisation working to end sexual misconduct in higher education.

 History

 The Sexual Harassment in Higher Education (SHHE) Conference, the first UK university conference on staff-to-student sexual harassment, was held at Goldsmiths in December 2015.
 The conference prompted the organisers, who had spent £1752 on the event, to create a national organisation to identify and address the sexual misconduct of staff within UK universities.
 The 1752 Group was established in 2016.
 The Guardian newspaper have been strong supporters of the group.

 Key people

 The 1752 Group was co-founded by several academics with experience in student unions, organisational change, consultancy and grassroots activism.
 These include: